acabreira1/pluginparameters/README.md

 ##License

 The PluginParameters module is released under the [GPLv.2](http://www.gnu.org/licenses/gpl-2.0.html) *without the Preset Manager*.
-A Commercial License (available for 150eur) provides you additionally a Preset Manager and the possibility to use it in any kind of close-sourced or commercial projects.
+A Commercial License (available for 150eur) provides you additionally a Preset Manager and allows you to use it in a close-sourced or commercial project.

 If this project has saved hours of your precious time, please consider either buying a Commercial License, making a donation (donations can count towards buying a Commercial License, if you wish so) or simply contributing time and code back.
 This work has been exclusively supported with private earnings, time and energy and it doesn't include any advertising or any hidden source of income whatsoever; so it relies on your contributions.